Wills Power of Attorney Legal Advice How it Works Pricing

 1. Decide what kind of funeral you want

-You need to do this before you choose your funeral director - since you need to work with someone who can accommodate your preferences.
-You should determine whether you want to have a traditional burial, direct cremation, or a simple memorial service.
+This is the first step when you decide to plan ahead, as you need to do this before you choose your funeral director.
+You'll want to work with someone who can accommodate your preferences, so you'll need to determine whether you want to have a traditional burial, direct cremation, or a simple memorial service.

 1. Choose a funeral director